 This is the place to sample dishes from across the provinces, try local wines, beer, and Schnapps, or pick up some cured meats, herbs, spices, pastries, honey, mustards, oils, dressings, vinegar, jams, pasta, sausages, bread etc. etc. for later.
 Many products come in stylish containers and packaging, so make excellent gifts.

 In short, the Genuss Festival is the perfect place to convert cash into calories.

 The event has its cultural element, too.
 Many stallholders dress in traditional regional garb, there is music, and stands often demonstrate the skills and philosophies of Austria’s butchers, bakers and

 candlestick makers farmers.

-No tickets are required – just stroll into the park and follow the paths between the rows of stands.
+No tickets are required to enter the festival – just stroll into the park and follow the paths between the rows of stands.

 How to get to the Genuss festival